 If you are trying to sell your home and your decluttering efforts are becoming a challenge, take a look at these helpful tips.
 From donating your items to charities, holding a garage sale, or storing your belongings in temporary storage before you move.

-Question: What Do I Do With My Stuff After Decluttering?
+What To Do With Stuff After Decluttering

-Once sellers complete the cleaning and decluttering portion of staging, they often ask, “What do I do with all this stuff now?”
 When decluttering, it's best to separate items into 3 categories: Keep, Throw Away, Sell/Donate.